 Tips & Strategies

-- Hit the object ball in the right spot.
 Where the cue ball hits the object ball determines where the object ball will go.
 How do you know where it will go?
 Simple!
 It will always go in the opposite direction from the point of contact.
 So if you want to sink the blue 2 ball, hit it on the exact opposite side of the ball from the center of the pocket you’re aiming to sink it in.
 This is one of the most basic principles of Pool, but also extremely important when learning how to play Pool.

 The cushions surrounding the table can be your best friend if you use them correctly.
 Bouncing the cue ball off the boundaries can make your shots more creative and help get you out of sticky situations.
 The more you play, the better you’ll be able to utilize the cushions to your advantage.
 Many beginners who are just learning how to play pool don't consider the boundaries as a resource that they can use, but it is actually a very necessary skill to develop early on.

-The diamonds on the sides of the pool table aren’t just for show.
+The diamonds on the sides of the Pool table aren’t just for show.
 A skilled player can use these diamonds to coordinate shots based on the angles and basic mathematics.
 Although, this tactic is something developed over many games and tons of practice.
 The more you play, the better you’ll be at coordinating your shots, but if you’re still confused, this video may help!